sandialabs/spack-manager/docs/snapshot_workflow.md

-# Spack-Sanager: Snapshot Developer Workflow Example
+# Snapshot Developer Workflow Example

 In this tutorial we will look at how to setup a developer workflow using snapshots if they are provided on your machine.